 Oona Koski, Manager of Sustainability and Market Development, represents UPM Biofuels in BIKE-project that aims for sustainable land use when producing raw materials for biofuels.

-“The more I have learned about the concept of regenerative carbon farming, in other words climate positive farming, the clearer I see the meaning and possibilities of it in mitigating climate change in the future.
+“The more I have learned about the concept of regenerative carbon farming the clearer I see the meaning and possibilities of it in mitigating climate change in the future.
 One of the most exciting and challenging projects we have been working on is an EU funded project called BIKE,” Koski says.

 Carbon farming – a new sustainable alternative for raw material production